FirmwGuy/CEP/docs/L1_BOND/topics/BONDS-AND-CONTEXTS.md

-# L1 Bonds & Coherence: Bonds and Contexts
+# L1 Topic: Bonds and Contexts

 ## Introduction
 Bonds explain how beings relate; contexts capture multi-party situations in one breath.
 This guide walks through how Layer 1 represents those relationships, which tags it relies on, and how the upcoming C API keeps everything deterministic.